 The foot is one of the most complex parts of the body.
 It is made up of 26 bones connected by many joints, muscles, tendons, and ligaments.
-The foot is susceptible to many stresses.
+The foot is at risk of many stresses.
 Foot problems can cause pain, inflammation, or injury.
 These problems can result in limited movement and mobility.

-Foot pain is often caused by improper foot function.
-Poorly fitting shoes can worsen and, in some cases, cause foot problems.
-Shoes that fit properly and give good support can prevent irritation to the foot joints and skin.
+Foot pain is often caused by incorrect foot function.
+Shoes that don't fit well can worsen and, in some cases, cause foot problems.
+Shoes that fit correctly and give good support can prevent irritation to the foot joints and skin.
 There are many types of foot problems that affect the heels, toes, nerves, tendons, ligaments, and joints of the foot.

-The symptoms of foot problems may look like other medical conditions and problems.
+The symptoms of foot problems may look like other health conditions and problems.
 Always see your healthcare provider for a diagnosis.

 A heel spur is a bone growth on the heel bone.
-It is usually located on the underside of the heel bone where it attaches to the plantar fascia, a long band of connective tissue running from the heel to the ball of the foot.
+It is often located on the underside of the heel bone where it attaches to the plantar fascia.
+This is a long band of connective tissue running from the heel to the ball of the foot.
 This connective tissue holds the arch together and acts as a shock absorber during activity.
-If the plantar fascia is overstretched from running, wearing poor-fitting shoes, or being overweight, pain can result from the stress and inflammation of the tissue pulling on the bone.
-Over time, the body builds extra bone in response to this stress resulting in heel spurs.
+The plantar fascia can be overstretched from running, wearing poor-fitting shoes, or being overweight.
+Then pain can result from the stress and inflammation of the tissue pulling on the bone.
+Over time, the body builds extra bone in response to this stress, causing heel spurs.
 Treatment options may include:

 Anti-inflammatory medicine, such as ibuprofen